united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/archetypes/microservices.md

 title: "{{ replace .Name "-" " " | title }}"
 content_type: microservices
 description: |
-    Add a description of the microservice here.
+    The technical documentation of the {{ .Name }} microservice, which
-weight: 10
+weight: 0
 ---

 <!-- overview -->